 Bass-baritone Jeremy Hirsch, a “compelling actor and singer” (Los Angeles Times), performs contemporary and classical opera, art song, and concert music.

 Hirsch has collaborated frequently with composer Felix Jarrar on new works.
 He debuted Scrooge in Jarrar's adaptation of A Christmas Carol for Gramercy Opera, created the title role in Jarrar's The Fall of the House of Usher, and the starred in the composer’s theatrical song cycle Songs of the Soul Beams which premiered at Brooklyn Academy of Music (BAM) with a follow-up performance at (Le) Poisson Rouge.

-Hirsch's standard operatic repertoire includes Bottom, Theseus, and Quince in A Midsummer Night's Dream (Britten), Figaro in Le nozze di Figaro, Leporello in Don Giovanni, Don Alfonso in Cosí fan tutte, and Dr. Dulcamara in L'elisir d'amore.
+Hirsch's standard operatic repertoire includes Bottom, Theseus, and Quince in A Midsummer Night's Dream (Britten), Figaro in Le nozze di Figaro, Leporello in Don Giovanni, Don Alfonso in Cosí fan tutte, Dr. Dulcamara in L'elisir d'amore, and Dr. Grenvil in La Traviata.

 A regular performer with the Fire Island Opera Festival, Hirsch sang in the East Coast premiere of Kurt Weill’s first opera Der Protagonist and travelled with the festival to Marfa, Texas where he “stood out among the performers”, and was “especially good at interacting with individuals at close quarters while singing” (Arts and Culture: Texas).

 In concert, Hirsch was the bass soloist for Ars Musica New Jersey’s Encore Young Artist Program.
 Concerts included Messiah (Handel), Die erste Walpurgisnacht (Mendelssohn), Petite messe solennelle (Rossini), Coronation Mass (Mozart), Lord Nelson Mass (Haydn), and Symphony #9 (Beethoven) with the Ridgewood Symphony.
 Other concert appearances include Adam in The Creation (Haydn) with the American Symphony Orchestra, and Haman in Esther (Handel) with the Bard Conservatory Orchestra.
 Hirsch has appeared multiple times as a soloist with the Albany Symphony.
 He sang on a program of Handel and Bach streamed live from Troy Music Hall on Classical WHMT-FM, played Nemorino, an operatic clown fish, in the Symphony's children's concert, and debuted Ben Wallace's, Bundle of Sticks, at Riverfront Park in Troy, New York, as part of the city's American Music Festival.